Easy Homemade Meatballs (Grain-free)

 - 1 small zucchini coarsely chopped

-- 1 pound lean ground beef or 93% turkey
+- 1 pound lean ground beef, 93% turkey or bison

 - 3 garlic cloves finely chopped

 - 3 tablespoons ground flaxseed